ghiggi/gpm_api/docs/source/00_introduction.rst

 - **Level 1C** products provides the inter-calibrated PMW brightness temperatures used for generating the L2 PMW products.

-- **Level 2A** products contains the geophysical paramaters derived from individual sensors.
+- **Level 2A** products contains the geophysical parameters derived from individual sensors.

-- **Level 2B** products contains the geophysical paramaters derived from combined DPR/GMI or PR/TMI sensors.
+- **Level 2B** products contains the geophysical parameters derived from combined DPR/GMI or PR/TMI sensors.

 - **Level 3** gridded products results from the temporal and spatial aggregation of the L2 products.